scanner-research/scanner/docs/quickstart.rst

 Column representing frames in a table (later, we will tell Scanner which table to read from).
 The `frame` object it returns represents the stream of frames that are stored in the table.
-On the the second line, we then process those frames by creating an Op that will resize the frames in `frame` to 640x480.
+On the the second line, we then process those frames by creating an Op that will resize the frames in the `frame` stream to 640x480.
 This Op then returns a new stream of frames which we call `resized`.
-Finally, we write these resizes frames to a column called 'frame' in a new table by passing them into a Column Sink.
+Finally, we write these resized frames to a column called 'frame' in a new table by passing them into a Column Sink.

-At this point, we have defined a computation graph that describes *what* computation to run, but we haven't told Scanner to run the computation graph yet.
+At this point, we have defined a computation graph that describes *what* computation to run, but we haven't yet told Scanner to run the computation graph.

 Defining a Job
 --------------